Update August 2019: E-Bikes are now allowed on bicycle paths in Grand Teton National Park!

-The popularity and accessibility to Electric Bikes is rapidly expanding.
-There have been many challenges for the rule makers and users on where Electric Bikes should and shouldn’t be allowed.
-We of course, think E-Bikes should be allowed to go anywhere a regular bike can go, with some limits depending only on the classification of the E-bike.
+The popularity and accessibility of Electric-Bikes are rapidly expanding.
+As a result, there have been many challenges for the rule-makers and users.
+One of the main problems is where Electric Bikes should and shouldn’t be allowed.
+We certainly think E-Bikes should be allowed to go anywhere a regular bike can go, with some limits depending only on the classification of the E-bike.

 For your information, this is a breakdown of the current e-bike regulations in Jackson Hole.

-- Town and County Pathways: YES Pathway Map
+- Town and county pathways: YES Pathway Map

-- National Elk Refuge (Dirt Road with Cars): YES now includes access roads during hunting season
+- National Elk Refuge (Dirt Road with Cars): YES.
+Now includes access roads during hunting season.

 - National Elk Refuge (HWY 89): YES.
 Although, the pathway is closed from November 1st to April 30th.
 For the benefit of Elk migration.
 Please respect this rule!